gushakov/spring-data-fcrepo4/README.md

 ### Patch for JCR-SQL2 query

-Since as of this writting (v.
-4.4.0) Fedora repository does not expose any way to query the underlying JCR implementation.
-This module provides a [JcrSqlQueryServlet](https://github.com/gushakov/spring-data-fcrepo4/blob/master/src/main/java/ch/unil/fcrepo4/servlet/JcrSqlQueryServlet.java) which allows a REST-based access to the querying of the JCR implementations via a JCR-SQL2 query (supported by Modeshape).

-So the functionning of this Spring Data module depends on having a JAR with this servet on in the `WEB-INF/lib` directory of the Fedora web application.
+As of this writting (v.
+4.4.0), Fedora repository does not expose any way to query the underlying JCR implementation by clients.
+This module, then, provides a [JcrSqlQueryServlet](https://github.com/gushakov/spring-data-fcrepo4/blob/master/src/main/java/ch/unil/fcrepo4/servlet/JcrSqlQueryServlet.java) which allows allows a REST-based client to execute a a JCR-SQL2 query against the JCR implementation (Modeshape).
+For this to work, a JAR with this servlet needs to be put in the `WEB-INF/lib` directory of the Fedora web application.

 ### FedoraTemplate